The Green New Deal and the Fight for Survival

 Feb.
 7, 2019

 The world’s leading scientists warn we have 12 years to tackle the climate crisis or risk a global catastrophe.
 We’re in a fight for survival, says Varshini Prakash, a co-founder of the Sunrise Movement.

-Prakash is helping mobilize thousands of people to support a Green New Deal, a far-reaching policy proposal that seeks to transform our economy and society at the scale needed to stop the climate crisis.
+Prakash is helping mobilize tens of thousands of people to support a Green New Deal, a far-reaching policy proposal that seeks to transform our economy and society at the scale needed to stop the climate crisis.
 Earthjustice is proud to endorse the Green New Deal resolution and stands in solidarity with Sunrise's efforts, which will help our country get to zero-emissions and 100 percent clean energy — and fast.

 In this interview, Prakash talks about the enthusiasm behind the Green New Deal, taking on the billion-dollar fossil fuel industry, and why the cost question over the deal is utterly misguided.

 With the Green New Deal, what we’re really talking about is a socio-economic program that’s set to rival one of the greatest projects in American history.